Trump puts forward own Miami golf course for next G7 summit

-BIARRITZ, France (Reuters) - U.S. President Donald Trump said on Monday he would probably host next year’s Group of Seven summit of developed world leaders at one of his own properties - the Trump National Doral golf resort in Miami.
+BIARRITZ, France, Aug 26 (Reuters) - U.S. President Donald Trump said on Monday he would probably host next year’s Group of Seven summit of developed world leaders at one of his own properties - the Trump National Doral golf resort in Miami.

 The G7 countries take it in turn to stage the summit, often choosing locations that show off areas of natural beauty.